pratik-careerleaf/api/sections/employers.md

 # Employers data

-Use this API to migrate your existing employers (company info and users) to Careerleaf platform
+Use this API to migrate your existing employers (company info and users) to the Careerleaf platform